Activities

 For the first two decades, the NACG operated as a for-profit membership distribution center.

-The FMC's Board of Directors, including Larry Gottheim, Vincent Grenier, Dave Gearey, Paul Arthur, and MM Serra, hosted a Benefit Art Auction at The Gallery THREE ZERO with over 102 art works.
+The FMC/NACG's Board of Directors, including Larry Gottheim, Vincent Grenier, Dave Gearey, Paul Arthur, and MM Serra, hosted a Benefit Art Auction at The Gallery THREE ZERO with over 102 art works.
 This benefit began yearly art auctions to fund preservation projects and other expenses.

 Among the artists in the collection are Maya Deren, Marie Menken, Jonas Mekas, Michael Snow, Carolee Schneemann, Peggy Ahwesh, Stan Brakhage, and Ken and Flo Jacobs.